hbroek/reken/documentation/developer-guide/chapter-7.md

 </header>
 ```

-In this example we add a header to the page.
-The header contains a `nav` element with a company logo and name on the left and a checkbox to toggle the value of `showPicture` variable, this affects the display of the `img` and `hr` element in the `article` element.
+In this example, we add a header to the page.
+The header contains a `nav` element with a company logo and name on the left and a checkbox to toggle the value of `showPicture` variable; this affects the display of the `img` and `hr` elements in the `article` element.

 ```javascript